scottsun17/JavaPracticeProject/README.md

 Index of All Porjects:

+1. UDP LAN Chat - use UDP Socket to send chat through local area network(LAN)
-1. Karaoke Lyrics - Lyric displaying program for Karaoke
+2. Karaoke Lyrics - Lyric displaying program for Karaoke
-2. DirectorySorting.java - A Directory Sorting Program to help you sort your directory by file extension
+3. DirectorySorting.java - A Directory Sorting Program to help you sort your directory by file extension
-3. SingletonConstructor.java - Thought process to approach Singleton and demonstrate how to acheive it in a basic way
+4. SingletonConstructor.java - Thought process to approach Singleton and demonstrate how to acheive it